TeamEXR/shutan-dev-wiki/How Pokemon XY works/Pokemon Gen 6 overview.md

 - Multiple individual components (ZoneData, AreaData, Collision maps, Camera configurations, NPC/Prop registries, a lot of model/animation files, map matrixes) are used to assemble the map together on runtime.
 - Many of the games' systems (Pokemon reactions to getting touched in Amie, the entire battle AI, NPC behavior, progression gating) is done through scripts that were written in the Pawn Script language then compiled into .amx files
 - Almost all of the game's stats, NPC/interactables information, and item/pokemon data is stored inside asset files.
-These are usually proprietary formats that were compiled from Excel spreadsheets or special .cdat files dating back to gen 3
+These are usually proprietary formats that were compiled from Excel spreadsheets or something similar.

-Each one of those components can easily be swapped without breaking anything.

 The only components handled by code are things that are needed to run all of the asset based systems.
 Such as the Field engine, the Battle engine, the Amie engine, etc. As well as those "App"s mentioned earlier.

-## The Gen 6 games have a lot of obsfucation
+## The Gen 6 games have a lot of weird optimizations

-There's many weird design choices involved in how gen 6 games handle their assets such as Pawn Script command names being hashed, assets being stored inside archive files without any names, and GUI elements using hashed names.
-These can only be explained as obfuscations meant to prevent modders like us from having an easy time, or to prevent data from leaking before they're meant to be shown (mostly in the case of event pokemon).
+There's many weird design choices involved in how gen 6 games handle their assets such as Pawn Script command names being hashed, assets being stored inside archive files without any names, and GUI elements using 1-2 letter names.

+ These seem to be attempts to optimize asset usage from GameFreak, however it's unknown whether all these random obfuscations result in actual performance gains.